onzfonz/comp227/src/content/5/en/part5b.md

 We could do the same for the log in form, but we'll leave that for an optional exercise.

-The application code can be found on [GitHub](https://github.com/comp227/part2-notes/tree/part5-5), branch *part5-5*.
+The application code can be found on [GitHub](https://github.com/comp227/part2-tasks/tree/part5-5), branch *part5-5*.

 ### References to components with ref

 Our current implementation is quite good; it has one aspect that could be improved.

-After a new note is created, it would make sense to hide the new note form.
+After a new task is created, it would make sense to hide the new task form.
 Currently, the form stays visible.
 There is a slight problem with hiding the form.
 The visibility is controlled with the `visible` variable inside of the `Togglable` component.